What is error “405 Method Not Allowed” and how to fix It

 Unsure about making changes to your database?
 Then it’s best to consult with our Customer Success agents.
 They can provide guidance and help you avoid unnecessary or harmful modifications.

-When installing a theme, plugin, or extension, the website’s code may change, which may cause the 405 error.
+When installing a theme, plugin, or extension, the website’s code may change, causing the 405 error.

 If the error message starts appearing after you install a new plugin, theme, or extension, try uninstalling and reinstalling it again.